mmaschenk/tudelft-wsl/README.md

 # tudelft-wsl

 This repository helps you install a TU Delft specific ubuntu image for wsl.
 It downloads and registers the image, allowing you to run wsl with a number of pre-installed tools available.
-Among these tools are:
+The tools that are installed are retrieved as an ansbile-playbook from repository https://github.com/mmaschenk/tudelft-wsl-ansible.git.
+Currently they include

 - irods command line clients
+- ssh-agent forwarding setup

 ## quick install